-According to the national Centers for Disease Control and Prevention in Atlanta, more than 4 million Americans suffer dog bites every year, and 800,000 of those require medical attention.
+According to the Centers for Disease Control and Prevention, more than 4 million Americans suffer dog bites every year, and 800,000 of those require medical attention.

 Laws differ from state to state.
 In Oklahoma, a dog owner can be held strictly liable for injuries caused by their dog if:

 - the person who was injured was lawfully on the property